giancarvalho/giancarvalho/README.md

 # **Hello, internet! 👋 I'm Gian**

 - 🔭 I'm currently in a Full-Stack WebDev training program at [Driven Education](https://www.driven.com.br/#sobre-nos), which primarily focuses on React and Node.js
-- 🧪 I'm currently learning End-to-end Javascript Testing
+- 🧪 I'm currently learning Typescript and backend architectures
 - 📚 I also have a background in linguistics and education
-- 🧑‍🤝‍🧑 I'm looking to collaborate on open source projects
 - ✨ Pronouns: He / His
 - 🌶️ Fun-fact: I used to run an online store of spices for my family's business

 ## Technologies